Sam Jones (ice hockey)

-Sam Jones (born 11 November 1997) is an English ice hockey player for Belfast Giants and the British national team.
+Sam Jones (born 11 November 1997) is a retired English ice hockey player who played the British national team.
 His family, including elder brother Adam who also became a high-level hockey player, moved to Canada in the mid-2000s.

 He represented Great Britain at the 2021 IIHF World Championship,2022 IIHF World Championship and 2024 IIHF World Championship.

+Jones announced his retirement from Ice hockey on January 30th 2026 after playing just 11 games for the Belfast Giants in the 2025–26 season.